kelvinbrinham/StrategyBacktest/README.md

 ## Usage

-To run the backtest, run `poetry run python main.py` from the strategybacktest directory of the repository.
+To run the backtest, run `poetry run python strategybacktest/main.py` from the root directory of the repository.
+(Alternatively run main.py using your IDE, but be careful of filepaths).
 Parameters such as risk-free rate can be changed in the `main.py` file.
 Feel free to look through the docstrings in the other files to see what other parameters can be changed.

 The LaTeX_tables.py script can be used to generate LaTeX tables of the results from the output Excel files.
 The tables are saved in the `tables` directory.
 This is included in a separate script because one may wish to run multiple backtests and include the results in a single table produced by the LaTeX_tables.py script.